Rpinto02/DS_Challenge/README.md

 * calinski-harabasz
 * and davies-bouldin.

+The solution can be found in the clusterization notebook.

 ## Regression challenge

 Use the regression_test.csv and regression_train.csv to build a regression model according to the metrics:
 * RMSE,
 * R2,
 * and corr.

+The solution can be found in the regression notebook.

+All the data used in the challenges can be found in the data folder.